Iron Mountain Incorporated (NYSE:IRM) Short Interest Up 11.6% in September

 Iron Mountain Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, October 5th.
-Stockholders of record on Friday, September 15th will be paid a $0.65 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 5th.
+Stockholders of record on Friday, September 15th will be paid a dividend of $0.65 per share.
 This is an increase from Iron Mountain’s previous quarterly dividend of $0.62.
-This represents a $2.60 dividend on an annualized basis and a dividend yield of 4.54%.
-The ex-dividend date of this dividend is Thursday, September 14th.
-Iron Mountain’s dividend payout ratio (DPR) is 200.00%.
+This represents a $2.60 annualized dividend and a dividend yield of 4.54%.
+The ex-dividend date is Thursday, September 14th.
+Iron Mountain’s payout ratio is currently 200.00%.

-A number of research firms have commented on IRM.
-StockNews.com began coverage on Iron Mountain in a report on Thursday, August 17th.
-They issued a “hold” rating for the company.
-Barclays lifted their target price on Iron Mountain from $64.00 to $69.00 and gave the stock an “overweight” rating in a report on Monday, August 7th.
-Finally, Royal Bank of Canada raised Iron Mountain from a “sector perform” rating to an “outperform” rating and lifted their target price for the stock from $58.00 to $68.00 in a report on Monday, August 21st.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $65.75.

 Iron Mountain Company Profile